 Coroner Job Description

-The key job responsibility of a coroner or medical examiner is to determine the manner and cause of deaths, often by performing autopsies.
+The key job responsibility of a coroner or medical examiner is to determine the manners and causes of death, often by performing autopsies.
 During autopsies, coroners inspect the body of a deceased person to identify marks or other empirical evidence that indicates how he or she died.
 Other specific job duties include visiting death scenes, identifying human remains, supervising the transportation of corpses, operating crime scene equipment, completing death certificates and notifying next of kin.

 Necessary Career Skills